coreos/docs/os/sdk-tips-and-tricks.md

 crossystem disable_dev_request=1; reboot
 ```

-## Known Issues
+## Known issues

 ### build\_packages fails on coreos-base

-Sometimes coreos-dev or coreos builds will fail in `build_packages` with a
-backtrace pointing to `epoll`.
-This hasn't been tracked down but running
-`build_packages` again should fix it.
+Sometimes coreos-dev or coreos builds will fail in `build_packages` with a backtrace pointing to `epoll`.
+This hasn't been tracked down but running `build_packages` again should fix it.
 The error looks something like this:

 ```
 Packages failed: